WardVerc/WardVerc/README.md

   - TVH (did not use GitHub) (March 2021 - September 2022)
     - Frontend: React, Redux, TypeScript, Git, Sass, Jest

-- 🔭 I’m currently working on a <a href="https://github.com/WardVerc/flappybird/" target="_blank">Godot game - Flappy bird 🐥!</a>
+- 🔭 I’m currently working on a <a href="https://github.com/WardVerc/buildmasters-raspberry-pi/" target="_blank">Raspberry Pi - camera project!</a>
-- 🌱 I’m currently learning <a href="https://godotengine.org/" target="_blank">Godot's game engine</a>
+- 🌱 I’m currently learning <a href="https://www.raspberrypi.com/documentation/computers/getting-started.html" target="_blank">Raspberry Pi engineering</a>
-- 👯 I’m looking to collaborate on fun React (Native), Python or Godot projects
+- 👯 I’m looking to collaborate on fun React (Native), Python or Raspberry Pi projects
 - 💬 Ask me about wakeboarding, climbing or chess
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ward-vercruyssen-05a089177/" target="_blank">WardVerc's Linked In</a>
 #